 Everything you need to know about Wicked the Musical in London

-Fly into the Apollo Victoria and defy gravity at Wicked the Musical which has dazzled audiences in London since 2006.
+Fly into the Apollo Victoria Theatre and defy gravity at Wicked the Musical which has dazzled audiences in London since 2006.
 With a hit score including “No Good Deed” and “Dancing Through Life”, the show has mesmerised ten million audience members in London alone and is a cultural phenomenon.
-We take a look at why you need to book your tickets for Wicked and why it’s so “popular”!
+Take our quiz to see if you’re a Wicked superfan and then read all about the musical below.

 Wicked the Musical at the Apollo Victoria Theatre